yNiklas/Packman/README.md

 ## Usage
 1. Prepare classes for packaging
-2. Pack using Packi.pack(...);
+2. Pack using Packman.pack(...);

 ### Principle
 Use scopes to separate objects and adjust the fields/objects implemented in the JSON packages.
 For example, use a new scope for every request type like: "login", "getDashboardInfo".
-With scopes, you let Packi create your Packages individually based on the scopes passed as parameter of a annotation.
+With scopes, you let Packman create your Packages individually based on the scopes passed as parameter of a annotation.
 For further explanations and examples, see the example classes in this GitHub repository.

 ---